buildingSMART/IDS-Audit-tool/ids-lib-documentation/IdsLib.IfcSchema/IfcMeasureInformation/IfcMeasureClassName.md

 # IfcMeasureInformation.IfcMeasureClassName property

-relationXmlAttributeName of the entity as a string, stored in PascalCase
+Name of the entity as a string, stored in PascalCase

 ```csharp
 public string IfcMeasureClassName { get; }